Martin Hinteregger: Return to SGA Sirnitz

-On 15 July 2022, Hinteregger returned to his original childhood club SGA Sirnitz that plays in the Austrian fifth-tier Unterliga Ost.
+After ending his professional career, Hinteregger announced that he intended to return to SGA Sirnitz, albeit as a forward.
+In July 2022, Eintracht Frankfurt granted him permission to complete the move, as his contract with the club, which had been due to run until 2024, had only been suspended.
+Later that month, he received playing clearance from the football association, allowing him to register for the fifth-tier side ahead of the new season.

+On 18 May 2023, Hinteregger signed a new contract with Sirnitz and took over as player-manager at the start of the 2023–24 season.
+He stepped down from the role in September 2024 and was later that month temporarily suspended by the Carinthian Football Association after pushing an ASKÖ Mittlern supporter, who subsequently filed a criminal complaint.

+He made 59 appearances for Sirnitz in the fifth tier and scored 40 goals.

 Austria Klagenfurt

 In January 2025, Hinteregger moved to Austrian Bundesliga club Austria Klagenfurt, where he signed a contract until 2026, making his professional comeback after two and a half years.
+He made 14 league appearances for Klagenfurt during the season as the club were relegated.
+A relegation clause in his contract allowed him to leave as a free agent at the end of the 2024–25 season.

+Third spell with SGA Sirnitz

+After Klagenfurt were relegated, Hinteregger ended his professional career again after six months and returned to fifth-tier club SGA Sirnitz, where he became player-manager again.

 International career

 After being capped at various youth levels for Austria, Hinteregger made his debut for the Austria senior team in a 1–0 friendly win over the United States on 19 November 2013.

 He represented the national team at 2016 UEFA Euro and 2020 UEFA Euro.

 Personal life

 In June 2022, two weeks before his retirement, Hinteregger came under fire in the media after it was discovered that he had organized a football event, the "Hinti Cup" in his hometown of Sirnitz, in collaboration with Heinrich Sickl, a far-right politician and former neo-Nazi.
 Hinteregger later announced that he cut ties with Sickl, and emphasized that he "just want[s] a football tournament to take place and nothing more".